Archetypal Analysis++: Rethinking the Initialization Strategy: Experiments

-A surprising finding is that FurthestSum is especially sensitive to the pre-processing scheme.
-Standardization clearly degrades the performance of FurthestSum but does not affect AA++ and its approximations as we show in Appendix~\ref{app:preprocessing_results}. \looseness=-1
+\paragraph{Influence of the Pre-processing Scheme.} A surprising finding is that FurthestSum is especially sensitive to the pre-processing scheme.
+Standardization clearly often degrades the performance of FurthestSum but does not affect AA++ and its approximations as we show in Appendix~\ref{app:standardization_results}.